uptonking/note4yaoo/lib-fwk-nextjs-docs.md

   - Place any server-only runtime config under `serverRuntimeConfig`.
   - Anything accessible to both client and server-side code should be under `publicRuntimeConfig`.

+- To start, you only need to define a `.babelrc` file at the top of your app.
+  - If such a file is found, it will be considered as the source of truth,
+  - and therefore it needs to define what Next.js needs as well, which is the `next/babel` preset.
+  - Next.js uses the current Node.js version for server-side compilations.
+  - The modules option on "preset-env" should be kept to false, otherwise webpack code splitting is turned off.

 ## Styling

 - Next.js allows you to import CSS files from a JavaScript file.